CyberShadow/btdu/CONCEPTS.md

 This should be interpreted as: given the data btdu collected so far, it is [confident with 95% certainty](https://en.wikipedia.org/wiki/Confidence_interval) that the object size is within 16.9 GiB of 763.0 GiB.

+In the file browser, the confidence range is visually represented in the size graph using question marks.

 Logical vs. physical space
 --------------------------